zylinzy/GazeHTA/README.md

 * Download the checkpoint of [stable-diffusion](https://github.com/runwayml/stable-diffusion) (v1-5) and put it in the checkpoints folder.
 Please also follow the instructions in stable-diffusion to install the required packages.

-* Please modify your settings such as datasets, working directories, and output paths, in run_train.py first.
+* Modify your settings such as datasets, working directories, and output paths, in run_train.py first.

     ```
     python3.8 run_train.py
     ```

 ## Evaluation

+* The pre-trained models for GazeFollow and VideoAttentionTarget can be found [here](https://drive.google.com/drive/folders/1s80QqLELewJy0qZLfjHGWTqo5PGlHYeM?usp=sharing).
+Place the pre-trained models in the 'pretrained_models' folder.

-Please change the setting in run_train.py to:
+* Change the setting in run_train.py to:

 ```
 eval_only = 1 # whether to only run evaluation or not
 use_pretrained = 1 # whether to initialize the model with a pretrained model
 checkpoint_filename =  f'./pretrained_models/model_videoAttTarget_GazeHTA_epoch_9.pth' # path to the pre-trained model
 ```

-Then, run the script:
+* Then, run the script:

 ```
 python3.8 run_train.py